 SEGI provides indirect lighting and glossy reflections from a single directional light, the sky, and any emissive materials in the scene.
 In the future, SEGI will support indirect lighting from point and spot lights.
 SEGI calculates indirect light visibility for soft indirect shadows, and also calculates soft sky light shadows.
 It can render either a single bounce or infinite bounces of indirect light.

 If you want to report an issue, make sure it’s not in the list of known issues below.
-You can either post in the Unity Forums thread, send me a PM on the Unity Forums, visit the Contact page.
+You can either post in the Unity Forums thread, or visit the Contact page.

 As this is the first beta version of SEGI, compatibility is limited.
 SEGI has only thoroughly been tested on a Windows PC; behavior on other platforms is unknown.
 Improving compatibility is of high priority.
 SEGI requires DX11.
 SEGI is not compatible with mobile devices, and probably never will be.

 - Infinite bounces can be slow in some complex scenes

 - Artifacts with temporal sampling and moving objects